Treating Male Pelvic Pain

 Not be bogged down in research, but instead focus on how to actually treat your patients in pain using strategies that blend together neuroscience with manual therapy, exercise and movement

-Demonstrate use of appropriate language when treating men with chronic pelvic pain in order to shift neurobiological response and reconceptualize their pain
+Demonstrate use of appropriate language when treating men with persistent pelvic pain in order to shift neurobiological response and reconceptualize their pain

 Practice all your skills on real professional male teaching assistants!